nikolatodorovic/top_tal_expenses_app/README.md

 # TopTal expenses application
-A simple expenses tracker web application with API built in Rails and app built in AngularJS
+A simple expenses tracker web application with API built in Rails and app built in AngularJS.
+Complete tutorial is on this link: http://www.nikolatodorovic.com/nikolas-blog/rails-4-angularjs-json-web-token-authentication

 ## Requirements